KDE/threadweaver/examples/HelloInternet.in.md

 widget.
 It would be a mistake to simply call member functions of the main widget from the methods of `ViewController`, since these are executed from a worker thread.
-The controller submits update by using Qt signals that are connected to respective slots in the main widget.
+The controller submits update by using Qt signals that are connected to corresponding slots in the main widget.
 The parameters of the signals are passed by value, not by reference or pointers, making use of the implicit sharing built into Qt to avoid copying.
+This approach relies on the fact that the reference counting of Qt's implicit-sharing mechanism is thread safe.

 @@snippet(HelloInternet/ViewController.cpp,hellointernet-loadresource,cpp)